qtnc/6pad2/doc/python-scripting-api.md

 :	Focus 6pad++ window.
 <span id="wcpm1"></span>Menu createPopupMenu():
-:	Create a new popup menu and return it. int addAccelerator(str key, callback function):
+:	Create a new popup menu and return it. int addAccelerator(str key, callback function, bool specific = True):
 :	Install a callback to be called when the given shortcut key is pressed.
+If specific is set to True, the given shortcut key is specific to the current page, i.e. it is triggered only when pressed while being in the current page.
 	ON success, return a non-zero identifier used to unregister this accelerator. int removeAccelerator(int id):
 :	Remove an accelerator previously installed.
 You must pass the event ID returned by addAccelerator.